Blog

 © 2024 Lonich Patton Ehrlich Policastri.
 All rights reserved.
 Privacy Policy

-Paternity cases can be dramatic and complicated.
-If you find yourself in a difficult paternity situation, please contact our California Certified Family Law Specialists (as certified by the State Bar of California Board of Legal Specialization).
-Our attorneys have decades of experience handling complex family law proceedings and offer a free consultation.
+If you are interested in cohabitating with your partner and are concerned with your rights in the event the relationship dissolves, please contact our California Certified Family Law Specialists (as certified by the State Bar of California Board of Legal Specialization).
+Having a knowledgeable, experienced family law attorney by your side can prove to be invaluable for resolving your concerns.
+Lonich Patton Erlich Policastri’s attorneys have decades of experience handling complex family law proceedings and offer a free half-hour consultation.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.